sytzez/compost/README.md

 ### Automatic Definitions

 Traits can be declared on a module with no class.
-If a class defines some of those traits, other traits may be automatically defined for that class.
+If a class defines some of those traits, other traits of the module may be automatically defined for that class.

 ```
 mod Point